MDWFP Logo

 Species Detail

-Largemouth Bass Bass are mostly pre-spawn, feeding up, and should be in or searching for spawning areas (backs of coves, flats with flooded vegetation over firmer bottoms such as packed sand, 4-wheeler trails, or gravel roads).
-Fish faster moving baits (buzzbaits, spinnerbaits, vibrating jigs) as search baits, but keep another rod rigged with a soft plastic bait or floating topwater to follow up a missed strike.
+Largemouth Bass Some bass should be looking for bedding areas and/or feeding up this week with the water rising.
+Target spawning areas (backs of coves, flats with flooded vegetation over firmer bottoms such as packed sand, 4-wheeler trails, or gravel roads) or deeper cover nearby for pre- and post-spawn fish.
+Fish search baits (buzzbaits, spinnerbaits, vibrating jigs), but keep another rod rigged with a soft plastic (lizards are good) or floating topwater to follow up missed strikes.

-Crappie Bruce at Wyatt's Crossing Outdoors 901-870-0298 reported several limits last weekend.
-After the river rose and fell there was a short-lived crappie bite in channels and pools near Hwy 7.
-Fish are biting black/chartreuse or pink jigs 1.5 to 6 ft deep up or down the river, wading the shallows, or walking creek banks.
-Pre- and post-spawn fish have been holding a little deeper in the mouths of major creek coves and/or in cover near potential spawning areas.
+Crappie Bruce at Wyatt's Crossing Outdoors 901-870-0298 will be closed Sunday May 12 for Mother's Day.
+He reported that crappie are mostly post-spawn now and are scattered and suspended from 4 - 10 ft deep out from spawning areas or in standing timber or open water.
+Expect some catfish bites, too.
 Use bigger baits and/or fish deeper to target larger crappie.
 Replace treble hooks with single hooks and/or pinch down the barbs to make releasing short fish faster and less damaging; it does no good to release dead fish.

-Bream Fish natural baits under a bobber near any cover (timber, riprap, etc.).
+Bream Fish natural baits under a bobber near any cover (flooded grass, timber, brush, etc.).

-Catfish The catfish bite was on in the river channel last week during the rise with nightcrawlers working best.
+Catfish The catfish bite remains good with cut bait best.
 Fish nightcrawlers or stink baits in the river and creeks as long as there is rainfall runoff.
 Otherwise, fish various natural baits over main lake flats with rod-and-reel (tight lining), noodles (jugs), or trotlines.
+Grabbling season runs May 1 to July 15; there have been some reports of 5 - 10 lb blue catfish (white humpbacks), but nothing big yet.

-White Bass The spawning run is underway.
-Fish sandbars in the river (Wyatt's Crossing to above Hwy 7) or in the creeks.
-Otherwise, fish sandy, main lake points with shad-imitating lures (jigs, small crankbaits, etc.).
+White Bass Fish sandy, main lake points with shad-imitating lures (jigs, small crankbaits, etc.).
 There are no size or number limits on white bass.
 These fish die quickly in a livewell.
 They will keep and taste better if put immediately into "slush" (ice/water mix).

 Always check the links in the "Water Level" section for the lake level and if it's rising or falling.
 A big rain can change conditions quickly.
 Adjust to conditions like the fish do.
 Except for catfish, fishing is usually better on a slow fall than a fast rise.
 Water falling, fish deeper; water rising, fish shallower.